JezCox/MiscNotes/Java Updates Summary.md

 	Predicate<String> p2 = s -> s.length() > 10;
 	Predicate<String> p3 = s -> *p1.and(p2)*;
 	```
+	Typically these are used to define the parameters to the Stream API methods (see below) which will be entered "inline" as lambdas

 - Method references
 	- e.g. Integer::compare, System.out::println